One of Us Is Lying: Plot

 Initially, the incident is considered an accident, but after a Tumblr post claiming that Simon's death was planned and the killer watched him die is shared, the police begin to investigate and find an unpublished post by Simon that features the secrets of the other four students.
-Each of the secrets would affect the students’ future: Bronwyn's cheating on a test could impact her college applications; Nate's repeated misdemeanor could send him to jail; Addy's infidelity might end her relationship with Jake; and the accusation of steroid use could halt Cooper's potential baseball career.
+Each of the secrets would affect the students' future: Bronwyn's cheating in chemistry class could impact her college applications; Nate's repeated misdemeanor could send him to jail; Addy's infidelity might end her relationship with Jake; and the accusation of steroid use could halt Cooper's potential baseball career.
 The four are initially suspicious of one another but begin to grow closer due to their shared situation.

-The investigation receives media attention and the four are dubbed the 'Bayview Four.'
+The investigation receives media attention and the four are dubbed the "Bayview Four."
 After Simon's funeral, his post is leaked and the rest of the school learns the four's secrets, triggering the consequences: Bronwyn's parents are disappointed, Nate's house is searched for drugs, Addy's relationship ends, and Cooper's performance is investigated.
 This prompts Maeve, Bronwyn's younger sister, to investigate Simon's online activity, which brings to light an encrypted original post about Cooper, and Simon's activity on massacre-worship forums, where he mentions a similar desire.

 Addy befriends Janae, Simon's friend.
-Bronwyn and Nate return to the latter's home to avoid the media and find his mother, whom he claimed was dead, but whom had in fact suffered from bipolar disorder and drug addiction and subsequently moved to Oregon, leaving Nate and his father behind.
+Bronwyn and Nate return to the latter's home to avoid the media and find his mother, who he claimed was dead, but who had in fact suffered from bipolar disorder and drug addiction and subsequently moved to Oregon, leaving Nate and his father behind.
 She claims to now be sober and wishes to reconcile with her son and help.
 The encrypted file regarding Cooper is opened by the police, revealing that the steroid accusations are false and that Cooper is actually gay.
 This in turn outs him, causing a rift between Cooper and his father, who is homophobic.
 When Cooper is bullied verbally in the cafeteria after this news is leaked, Nate defends him, and the group sits together, demonstrating their new solidarity and friendship.
 Evidence is found tying Nate to the murder and he is arrested.
-Bronwyn contacts Eli Kleinfelter, a lawyer she saw on television defending the 'Bayview Four' on the crime show 'Mikhail Powers Investigates', asking him to help.
+Bronwyn contacts Eli Kleinfelter, a lawyer she saw on television defending the Bayview Four on the crime show Mikhail Powers Investigates, asking him to help.